-Deutsche Bank and the Berlin Philharmonic joined together in a global partnership over ten years ago to make classical music accessible to broader audiences and increase the availability of quality music education.
-The Philharmonic’s education program, Zukunft@BPhil, introduces children and young people to the world of classical music through creative workshops, helping them discover new forms of expression.
-The Berlin Philharmonic’s Orchestra Academy enables gifted young musicians to perfect their skills.
-With the support of the Bank, the Academy has trained over 550 musicians, many of whom went on to join the Philharmonic.
-Deutsche Bank supported the launch of the Digital Concert Hall, and continues to support this innovative project in an exclusive partnership.
-The Digital Concert Hall transcends national borders and overcomes social hurdles, providing access for people of all origins and ages, and opening the doors of the Berlin Philharmonic to audiences around the world.
+Deutsche Bank and the Berlin Philharmonic joined together in a global partnership 25 years ago to make classical music accessible to broader audiences and increase the availability of quality music education.
+The Berlin Philharmonic's Zukunft@BPhil education program introduces children and young people to the world of classical music through creative workshops, helping them discover new forms of expression.
+With the Bank's support, the Berlin Philharmonic's Orchestra Academy has trained over 600 gifted young musicians.
+Academy graduates now make up about a quarter of the orchestra.
+The Digital Concert Hall, which the Bank helped launch and continues to support through an exclusive partnership, streams Berlin Philharmonic performances online in high-definition, live and on-demand.
+The Digital Concert Hall currently features more than 300 concerts as well as interviews and other footage.

 Deutsche Bank believes that orchestral education enhances children’s creativity and music understanding, and The New York Philharmonic has proven itself to be a leader in this field.
 The School Partnership Program (SPP) is a groundbreaking music education initiative that serves children in New York City public schools.
 The comprehensive program engages students for three years and includes classroom instruction, in-school residency of a New York Philharmonic Teaching Artist, visits to Avery Fisher Hall for full orchestra concerts, music composition, a scholarship program for private instrument study, and extensive resource materials developed jointly by classroom teachers and Teaching Artists.